zero12srl/TrAPP-lib-iOS/README.md

 ### Retrieve the Translator object

-Now that the library is configured, an instance of the Translator object can be retrieved through the `getTranslator` function.
+Once the library is configured, an instance of the Translator object can be retrieved through the `getTranslator` function.

 ``` swift
 do {